Sump Pump Plumber - Contact Us Today!

 Not Testing the Sump Pump

-Another common reason for basement flooding despite the presence of a sump pump is the lack of regular testing.
+Another common reason for basement flooding despite the presence of a sump pump is the lack of regular testing and inspection.
 A sump pump isn’t an install-and-forget product.
 It needs to be regularly tested.
 Some Sump pumps need to be tested at monthly intervals whereas other high-quality pumps also need to be tested at least once a year.
 Testing a sump pump doesn’t take that long but it needs to be done to ensure that it will be able to pump out water when needed.

 Overall, a sump pump is an expensive piece of equipment that is designed to keep your basement free of water.
 However, you need to choose the right sump pump and it should be installed in the right manner.
 If you do not have proper experience with a sump pump, hire the services of a reliable plumbing team for regular testing and fixing any issues with a sump pump system.